CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise3.md

    ![](15-7-25-l3-6.png)

-#### Task summary

-In this task, you created a new Azure Storage Account that will be used for Migration and modernization.

 ## Task 2: Register the Hyper-V Host with Migration and modernization

-In this task, you will register your Hyper-V host(LabVM) with the Migration and Modernization service.
-This service uses Azure Site Recovery as the underlying migration engine.
-As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.
+In this task, you will register the Hyper-V host (LabVM) with the Azure Migrate: Server Migration service using Azure Site Recovery for migration.

 1. On the  **Azure Migrate | Servers, databases and web apps** page, expand **Migration goals (1)** from the left menu, then select **Servers, databases and web apps (2)**.
 Under **Migration tools**, click **Discover (3)**.

-   >**Note:** You may need to add the migration tool yourself by following the link below the **Migration Tools** section, selecting **Migration and modernization**, then selecting **Add tool(s)**.

      ![](./15-7-25-l3-7.png)